mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     He glanced at hae again to check his statement.
 Blood continued to drip out of the wound, and the convulsions were slowing.

     Ramne continued, "You think you know what happened here, don't you, Kipnu.
-Everybody took Cas' good nature and then stabbed hae in the back with it.
+Everybody took Casra' good nature and then stabbed hae in the back with it.
 We told hae to fight back, but instead thi fled into the dark forest with hae kaln.
 Thi chose to abandon everyone while Setre and I tried to save it from burning to the ground."

     Ramne leaned over Ginnu, his chest above haes with his palms on his knees.
 He took a closer look at Kipnu in the light of his decorated body.